phananh1010/tile-dash/README.md

 cp coaster2_* /var/www/html/dash/
 MP4Client http://localhost/dash/coaster2_tiled.mpd
 ```
+`-dash` specify duration of each segment, -rap allow decode at the begining of each segment

 # Step 2: start a simple HTTP server
 Any HTTP server such as simple python HTTP server, or an apache server is sufficient.
 Simply copy the mpd files and all the tile files into the same folder.